- Traditional Transfer

 - The student must meet eligibility requirements specific to the PLA option.

-- The student must satisfactorily complete six (6) non-developmental credit hours at COM prior to application for PLA.
+- The student must satisfactorily complete six (6) non-developmental credit hours at COM prior to PLA credit being added to transcript.

 - The PLA credit must apply to the student’s certificate or degree at COM.

 - No more than 24 credit hours may be earned through PLA applicable to a degree at COM; however, no more than 50% of a workforce certificate may be earned through PLA options.

 A student may transfer up to 75% of the credit hours needed toward any degree at COM; however, students seeking an Associate of Applied Science degree must take at least half of the required specialized courses at COM.
 Transfer credit must be from a college or university accredited by a nationally recognized accrediting agency.
 See the Transfer of Credit to COM section of this catalog for policy on receiving credit through traditional transfer.